-Albuquerque's history is closely linked to a number of transportation modes that have brought people and goods to the City.
-The land was first stewarded by Indigenous people, was further developed by the wagon wheel, profoundly influenced by the steel wheel, and ultimately shaped into its modern-day urban form with the invention of the rubber wheel.
+Albuquerque's history is closely linked to the modes of transportation that brought people and goods to the City.
+The land was first walked and stewarded by Indigenous people, was developed by the wagon wheel, profoundly influenced by the steel wheel, and ultimately shaped into its modern-day urban form with the invention of the rubber wheel.

-Pueblo Indians and nomadic tribes had established commerce between the ancient cultures in Mexico and communities in present-day New Mexico.
-Footpaths connecting the two date back to around 1000 AD and branched throughout the northern Rio Grande region.
-For centuries the cultures on both sides of the border carried on a trade relationship, as is evident in many archeological excavations made, including Chaco Canyon in New Mexico.
+Pueblo Indians and nomadic tribes established commerce between ancient cultures in Mexico and communities in present-day New Mexico.
+Footpaths connecting the two date back to approximately 1000 AD and branched throughout the northern Rio Grande region.
+For centuries, the cultures on both sides of the border carried on a trade relationship, as is evident in many archeological excavations, including at Chaco Canyon in New Mexico.
 Trade brought cacao, macaws (a type of parrot), turquoise, and copper to New Mexico and Chaco Canyon.